ivanin-padhivugal/Kuttu/README.md

 ### Features
-- Without port forwarding
+- Get all gmail list(List of all Gmail accounts installed on mobile phones)
-- Telegram based android rat
+- Read all incoming notifications any apps(Whatsapp,Instagram,etc)
-- Get gmail list(List of all Gmail accounts installed on mobile phones)
+- Read all incoming SMS
-- Read notifications any apps(Whatsapp,Instagram,etc)
+- No need port forwarding
-- Read incoming SMS
+- Telegram based rat
 - Cannot delete.
 - Persistence